Imagine that you are on a holiday in Tenerife and want to meet a challenge...

-In the North we never went to Loro Park when on holiday in Tenerife in 97 .
-Loro Park didn't have orcas, yet, at the time.
+In the North we never went to Loro Park when on holiday in Tenerife in 1997.
+Loro Park didn't have Orcas, yet, at the time.

 I saw it for the first time in 2002, though.
 I am an expert on Loro Park, as I did an apprenticeship as Loro Park guide for the 'Tour Behind The Scenes'.
 I never took the job, as I needed to be self employed but, believe me this Loro Park insider tour is priceless.
-You want a job while on holiday in Tenerife there?
+You want a job there, while on a long holiday in Tenerife?
 Speak to Loli!
 Her office is at the back of the park.
 Climb the road on the right of the park...

 We went past Garachico on the way back from the South when on holiday in Tenerife 1997.
 Garachico is so nice for Tenerife shopping of arts and crafts.
 Also during our 97 vacation, we discovered a delicious Garachico fish restaurant with fantastic ocean view, but did not see the shops.

-charcos at beach Playa Charcón which are nature pools with rocks, The Garachico pools are better to reach than the ones of Los Gigantes.
+It also a Playa Charcón.
+The latter is also called charcos by locals which are rock pools like those of Los Gigantes.
+The Garachico pools are better to reach than the ones by the giant cliffs.
 The totally natural Charcón saltwater basins are very pretty.
 Looking at them always reminds me Indian miniature paintings with happy bathers in tiny lakes.

 In San Juan de la Rambla we stopped for refreshment during on trip of our holiday in Tenerife.
 Little San Juan has a museum with gallery and its own vibrant little art community.

-It also has the most interesting place for fine dining and lunches.
-It's a restaurant dedicated to art.
+It had a most interesting place for fine dining and lunches.
+It was a restaurant dedicated to art.
 Find it in top top Tenerife restaurants...
-It's called Las Palmeras Arte in Calle Estrecha by the Church.
+It was called Las Palmeras Arte in Calle Estrecha by the Church.